A S K E D Q U E S T I O N S

 Q: What will a bespoke, architect-designed project cost to build?

 A: It all depends on what you compare it to.
-For example, the cost of an ‘off the shelf’ project home can sometimes be advertised as being near to $1,200 per square meter of floor area, but BEWARE.
+For example, the cost of an ‘off the shelf’ project home can sometimes be advertised as being near to $1,200 per square meter of floor area, but BEWARE; this is a marketing figure designed to win your attention.
 Sometimes developers exclude the driveway, carpets and allow for low cost 'standard' fixtures, fittings and appliances and 'upgrading' or 'adding' them to the project will bring the cost back to reality very quickly.

 We recommend that you allow between $2,500 – $3,500 per square metre, depending on the level of finishing materials and complexity of the design.
 While it is not an absolute, it is a good starting point for budgeting and means you can confidently design a house and know that you won't have any nasty surprises.